lasdf1234/en/documentation/Big-Data-Infrastructure-Services/JMR/Pricing/Purchase-Process.md

 ![JMR-buy](https://github.com/jdcloudcom/cn/blob/jmr-mengfei/image/jmr/product-buy.png)

-4. For details of the purchase, please refer to [Creating a Cluster] (https://github.com/jdcloudcom/cn/blob/master/documentation/).
+4. For details of the purchase, please refer to [Creating a Cluster](https://github.com/jdcloudcom/cn/blob/master/documentation/).

 ## Entrance through the console

-1. Log in to JD Cloud Official Website [https://www.jdcloud.com/] (https://www.jdcloud.com/).
+1. Log in to JD Cloud Official Website [https://www.jdcloud.com/](https://www.jdcloud.com/).
 2. Select the "Console" as shown in the figure below.

 ![console](https://github.com/jdcloudcom/cn/blob/jmr-mengfei/image/jmr/console-buy.png)

 3. Log in to the console.
-For details, see [Creating a Cluster] (https://github.com/jdcloudcom/cn/blob/master/documentation).
+For details, see [Creating a Cluster](https://github.com/jdcloudcom/cn/blob/master/documentation).